 The same way you've analyzed your competitors’ marketing, so too should you analyze your own.
 Dig deep into everything you do, and make sure you’re maintaining brand consistency across all of it.
 See what’s working today, see what isn’t getting it done, and see where there are gaps within your marketing.
 One way to make sure your campaign is actually accomplishing something is to set out to fill one of those gaps.
 But honesty is the best policy here—it doesn’t do any good to pretend that your marketing is amazing if it really isn’t that good.
 Fix what needs to be fixed, don’t let issues fester.

 Assessing the performance of your brand might take a little extra work—it’s likely you’ll need to talk to people, both inside and outside your organization, in order to get real answers, rather than just being able to make the final call on your own.

 When you talk to people, do they already know who you are, or do you have to educate them?
 What, if anything, do they know about you and what you stand for?
 Do they think of you as a luxury brand, or an economy brand, or something in between?
 What other brands do they associate you with, and who do they see you as unrelated to or opposed to?

 The answers to these questions will guide you to the audience you should be serving, the audience you are serving, and whether the two coincide with each other.
 Ideally, they will, and your campaign concept can simply live in the world your other marketing lives in.
-But in plenty of cases a brand isn’t talking to the right people, or there’s an unserved or underserved segment of the potential market that your brand could be looking towards.
+But in plenty of cases you'll find that your brand isn’t talking to the right people, or there’s an unserved or underserved segment of the potential market that your brand could be looking towards.
 Knowing this before you start your campaign could change everything, so it’s important information to have on hand.